Aid Information & Policies

 Awards are adjusted or packaged consistent with the enrollment status on the relevant day and all satisfactory academic progress calculations are based on the frozen enrollment.
 Consortium credits (i.e. – approved credits taken at another school) may be included if they will be complete by the end of the term.

 By federal regulation, the disbursement of Direct Loans is subject to different rules.
 Loans are disbursed based on enrolled hours rather than frozen hours.
 If a student drops below half-time enrollment prior to loan disbursement, they are not eligible for loans, regardless of frozen hours.
-Graduate students must take at least five hours of degree applicable courses to be eligible for loan disbursement.
+Graduate students must take at least four hours of degree applicable courses to be eligible for loan disbursement.

 Already awarded aid is not adjusted after 10th day, unless the student withdraws from the term, officially or unofficially by receiving all failing grades.